mthiel117/webinar_feb9/README.md

 pip install jsonrpclib-pelix
 ```

-In this example, we have a lab of 5 Arista switches available to query.
+In this example, we have a running lab of 5 Arista switches available to query.

 ```text
 cd python-example